ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureFormationFlyer.rst

 IProcedureFormationFlyer
 ========================

-.. py:class:: IProcedureFormationFlyer
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureFormationFlyer

    object

    Interface used to access the options for an enroute procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureFormationFlyer

 Overview
 --------